 - Undergoing security training will ensure your development team is knowledgeable about the latest mobile app security requirements and coding best practices.

 Mobile Application Security Testing

-- Look for an application security testing tool that maps assessment findings directly to your security program’s requirements and industry standards such as CVSS, the OWASP Mobile Top 10 and the Common Weakness Enumeration (CWE) framework.
+- Look for an application security testing tool that maps assessment findings directly to your security program’s requirements and industry standards such as CVSS, the OWASP MASVS and the Common Weakness Enumeration (CWE) framework.